License and permit bonds guarantee that a business will complete a project in accordance with regulations and industry standards.

 Learn more about what license and permit bonds cover.

-License and permit bonds allow your business to take on government projects and work with larger clients.
+License and permit bonds allow your small business to take on government projects and work with larger clients.
 Because your clients know the insurer will reimburse them if your work doesn’t meet certain standards, it gives them peace of mind when they work with your business.

 Insurance companies that grant surety bonds carefully evaluate your bond history and credit history before issuing a bond.
 That’s another reason why license and bonding insurance gives your business a competitive edge over businesses that lack this coverage.